 Next, go through your employer’s process to report the harassment (if there is such a policy).
 Note that sometimes, if you don’t report the conduct in any way, it may affect your ability to move forward and make a claim against your employer.
 If that’s the case, you can also use your company’s supervisors and coworkers who can be found personally liable for their harassment.

 If you believe that you’re experiencing illegal harassment at your job and want to seek compensation for your injuries, contact the San Diego sexual harassment lawyers at Melmed Law Group P.C.

 Our knowledgeable sexual harassment attorneys can answer your questions and determine how to proceed in San Diego County.
 In many cases, the next step is to file a complaint with the appropriate state or federal agency.

 The California Department of Fair Employment and Housing (DFEH) is the state agency responsible for protecting San Diegans from unlawful discrimination and sexual harassment in the workplace.
 If the DFEH determines that an individual’s civil rights have been violated, the department can pursue damages on your behalf.
 Similarly, the federal Equal Employment Opportunity Commission (EEOC) enforces federal sexual harassment and anti-discrimination laws.

-Our Sexual Harassment Attorneys Fight Against Employer Retaliation After a Sexual Harassment Claim
+Our Sexual Harassment Law Firm Fight Against Employer Retaliation After a Sexual Harassment Claim

 If you report sexual harassment, your employer may retaliate against you, and such retaliation may also be a form of wrongful termination, demotion, reduction in hours of employment, denial of a deserved bonus or raise, relocation to a different department, or exposure to a less favorable condition of employment.
 This type of retaliation is illegal.